Licheng-Guo/tapa/docs/tutorial/autobridge.rst

   sp=VecAdd_1.b:DDR[1]
   sp=VecAdd_1.c:DDR[2]

-- Note that if you invoke tapac from the command line, you must append an ``_1`` suffix to the top name.
+- Note that if you invoke ``tapa`` from the command line, you must append an ``_1`` suffix to the top name.
 On the other hand, you must not append this suffix if you use the cmake flow.

 By default, AutoBridge uses the resource estimation from HLS report.